🚨🚨 Instant Visa Recommendations 🚨🚨 Just answers a few simple questions and get Australian visa recommendations instantly.

 • 52,500 places (approximately 28% of the program) for the Family stream, predominantly for Partner Visas, facilitating the reunion of Australians with their family members living abroad and allowing them to become citizens.

 • 300 places for the Special Eligibility stream.
-This stream deals with visas for people in unique situations, such as permanent residents returning to Australia after a time away.
+This stream addresses visas for individuals in unique situations, such as permanent residents returning to Australia after an extended absence.

-The allocation of 2024-25 migration program planning levels for the permanent migration program will be as follows:
+The allocation of 2025-26 migration program planning levels for the permanent migration program is as follows:

 Skill Employer Sponsored 44,000